LIKO-12/LIKO-12/README.md

 So now read the demo games, and be sure to check the API documentation bellow.

 Console Editor Tab:
-	This is a work in progress feature, don't use it for now..
+	This is a work in progress feature, don't use it for now.

 ==========================================================================================
 	API
 ==========================================================================================

+:: Lua Global
+	Read runtime.lua in lk12 code for a full list of globals.

 :: Callbacks
-You should overwrite the callbacks you want to use, ex: function _startup() end
+You should overwrite the callbacks you want to use, ex: function _init() end

-_startup
+_init
 	This function is called at the initialization of your game.
 	Start your game drawing from here, because any draw calls called when compiling your game code are cleared.